- How much do the online MS programs and Certificate programs cost?

 - I travel a lot; will I still be able to keep up with the course?

 - How does an online class work?
 What's it like to be an online student?

 - How will I talk to my instructor?
 Turn in assignments?
 Use the library?
 Take tests?

 - How much time per week do students typically spend on a class?

 - Do I have to log on at a particular time?

 - What can I expect from my instructor?

 - What do online instructors expect from students?

 - Why do I need to take non-science electives for the PSM program?

 - I do not have a strong science educational background, but I have worked in a lab.
-Is there a way I could leverage my work experience for admission into the Integrative Pharmacology program?
+Is there a way I could leverage my work experience for admission into the MS in Integrative Pharmacology program?